Rafo044/openaq-pipeline/docs/index.md

 ## Overview

 This project provides a complete data pipeline that collects air quality measurements from the OpenAQ REST API, validates the data using Pydantic models, and stores it in a PostgreSQL database.
-The pipeline includes data lineage tracking and visualization capabilities.
+The pipeline includes data lineage tracking and visualization capabilities..

 <p align="center">
   <img src="./images/video.gif" alt="Gemini Cli connect to MCP server" style="width:auto; height:auto;" />